Loading...

 Under Darwin's wet season conditions, the standard IICRC S520 24-hour mould establishment window effectively becomes a 12-hour window.
 If your Darwin property has been affected by water ingress — from a cyclone, storm, plumbing failure, or sustained condensation — NRPG IICRC S520-certified contractors are on call for emergency response immediately after clearance.

-TC Maila (April 2026 Category 5) is tracking toward FNQ and NQ, with the Northern Territory in the watch zone for outer rain bands.
-Even if Darwin avoids a direct cyclone strike, the associated rainfall and humidity surge from TC Maila's outer bands is sufficient to drive significant mould events in buildings with any existing moisture vulnerability.
+TC Maila (April 2026) has impacted the Far North Queensland coast.
+Outer rain bands from tropical cyclones can affect Darwin even without a direct strike — the associated rainfall and humidity surge is sufficient to drive significant mould events in buildings with any existing moisture vulnerability.
+For current BOM status, refer to bom.gov.au.

 TC Tracy (1974) destroyed approximately 70% of Darwin.
 The rebuilt city contains a mix of post-Tracy cyclone-code construction and remaining pre-code heritage buildings.
 Post-Tracy homes built between 1975 and 1985 ("The Build" era) were designed for cyclone resilience but not always for mould resistance — louvred windows and elevated construction that aids ventilation under normal conditions can allow cyclone-driven rain ingress at wind speeds beyond design parameters.